-Synchronizing SCCM with WSUS
+Synchronize SCCM with WSUS

-Once the synchronization of SCCM with WSUS is configured, you need to perform the actual synchronization.
-You can either schedule the synchronization or you can perform it manually.
+Once the synchronization settings are configured, you need to perform the actual synchronization.
+You can schedule the synchronization or you can perform it manually.
 The manual synchronization procedure is described below.
 If you want to run it on a schedule, please refer to the SCCM documentation.